 The bravery of these seven young men is beyond question and it is important that their stories are recorded and not forgotten.

-This website contains just a summary of the story and the full information is in a 273 page and 90,000 word comprehensive research document I have written in LibreOffice Writer.
+This website contains just a summary of the story and the full information is in a 312 page and 102,000 word comprehensive research document I have created in LibreOffice Writer.
+I have recently added items to it from the International Bomber Command Centre (IBCC) Digital Archive, hosted by the University of Lincoln.
 I have also compiled documents containing the 12 Squadron papers from the UK National Archive.